-If, for any taxable year, the Fund were to fail to qualify as a RIC under the Code or were to fail to meet the distribution requirement, it would be taxed in the same manner as an ordinary corporation at the corporate tax rate (which the Tax Act reduced to 21%) and distributions to its shareholders would not be deductible by the Fund in computing its taxable income.
-In addition, in the event of a failure to qualify, the Fund's distributions of net long-term capital gains, would be taxable to shareholders as ordinary dividend income for federal income tax purposes.
-However, such dividends would be eligible, subject to any generally applicable limitations, (i) to be treated as qualified dividend income in the case of shareholders.
+If, for any taxable year, the Fund were to fail to qualify as a RIC under the Code or were to fail to meet the distribution requirement, it would be taxed in the same manner as an ordinary corporation at the regular corporate tax rate (currently 21%) and distributions to its shareholders would not be deductible by the Fund in computing its taxable income.
+In addition, in the event of a failure to qualify, the Fund's distributions, to the extent derived from the Fund's current and accumulated earnings and profits, including any distributions of net long-term capital gains, would be taxable to shareholders as ordinary dividend income for federal income tax purposes.
+However, such dividends would be eligible, subject to any generally applicable limitations, (i) to be treated as QDI in the case of non-corporate shareholders and (ii) for the DRD in the case of corporate shareholders.
 Moreover, if the Fund were to fail to qualify as a RIC in any year, it would be required to pay out its earnings and profits accumulated in that year in order to qualify again as a RIC.
 Under certain circumstances, the Fund may cure a failure to qualify as a RIC, but in order to do so the Fund may incur significant Fund-level taxes and may be forced to dispose of certain assets.
 If the Fund failed to qualify as a RIC for a period greater than two taxable years, the Fund would generally be required to recognize, and would generally be subject to a corporate level tax with respect to, any net built-in gains with respect to certain of its assets upon a disposition of such assets within five years of qualifying as a RIC in a subsequent year.